 Our chicken and cauliflower recipe features fresh vegetables and tender chicken; all stirred in a savory, creamy parmesan sauce.
 Each bite melts in your mouth with heavenly flavor, and a beautiful contrast of tender meat and crisp cauliflower.

 This recipe will surprise your tastebuds with simple ingredients, especially when you’re looking to keep your meal light and healthy.
+We also guarantee that it’ll give you an unexpected edge this National Food Day (October 24th).

 Is Chicken and Cauliflower Healthy?